 '''

 csv2bufr data transform <my-csv-file.csv> \

 --bufr-template <csv-to-bufr-mapping.json> \

---station-metadata <oscar-metadata-file.json> \

---output-dir <output-directory-path>
+--output <output-directory-path>

 '''

-The command is built on the Python Click module and is formed of three components (csv2bufr data transform), 1 argument and 3 options (specified by -).
-The argument specifies the file to process and the options various configuration files to use.
+The command is built on the Python Click module and is formed of three components (csv2bufr data transform), 1 arguments and 2 mandatory options (specified by -).
+The argument specifies the file to process of the data being processed.
+The options specify various configuration files to use.

-- 1. my-csv-file.csv: argument specifying the CSV data file to process - 2. --bufr-template csv-to-bufr-mapping.json: option followed by the bufr mapping template to use - 3. --station-metadata oscar-metadata-file.json: option followed by name of json file containing the station metadata - 4. --output-dir output-directory-path: option followed by output directory to write BUFR file to.
+- 1. my-csv-file.csv: argument specifying the CSV data file to process - 2. --bufr-template csv-to-bufr-mapping.json: option followed by the bufr mapping template to use - 3. --output-dir output-directory-path: option followed by output directory to write BUFR file to.
 The output filename is set using the md5 checksum of the BUFR data to ensure uniqueness, future versions will use the WIGOS ID and timestamp of the data to set the filename.